psrc/luv/QC/README.md

 On modelsrv3 the repository is installed in ``d://luvgit``.

+Check if Python is working by typing 'python' into the bash terminal.
+Two packages (pandas and plotly) are required to run the python script.
+If you have the 'Anaconda' installation, you should already have 'pandas' isntalled.
+You can check the list of python packages installed by using the commands below into the bash terminal:

+...
+$ conda list
+...

+or

+...
+$ pip list
+...

+To install the required packages, just type into the bash terminal:

+...
+$ pip install pandas
+...

+and

+...
+$ pip install plotly
+...

 Also, check that R is working from the command line by typing R into the bash terminal.
 If it is not found, using the above installer should fix it.
 Or, adding the location of R.exe into your Path environment.